elfreyshira/brng/README.md

   config {Object}
   config.random {Function} -- function that returns random number 0 - 1.
 Defaults to Math.random
-  config.keepHistory {Boolean} -- if true, keep the roll history config.bias {Number} -- between 0.5 and 2.
+  config.keepHistory {Boolean} -- if true, keep the roll history config.bias {Number} -- between 0 and 4.
 The higher the bias, the more it
     favors values less chosen.
+If 0, it's basically a normal RNG.
 Defaults to 1. config.repeatTolerance {Number} -- between 0 and 1.
 The lower the tolerance, the more likely Brng will re-roll if it's a repeat.
+If 0, it'll never repeat.
 Defaults to 1.

 Public methods:
   roll() -- selects a random value; remembers previous rolls.